RisikominimierungArztpraxen/ClientApp_PatientInnen/README.md

 The Frontend Part is a single page application that has a routing concept and is prepared for i18n.
 It uses angular material and the theme is already done and can be used.

+## next steps

+### Finish the prototype

+Since time was running out we could not finish the app.
+To see how it should look like when it is finished, see [Link to prototype](https://3311r3.axshare.com/#id=u3u9al&p=statisch__benachrichtigung_patient&g=1)

+### Add notifications

+There will be notifications, send from the QueueApp, to the app.